 - You can also try purchasing a line noise filter or phone noise filter.
 These small contraptions plug into your phone and can help to alleviate some noises.

 Lastly, if you think the source of the noise is a radio transmitter, a filter might help you reduce the interference. [source: ARRL] .

 If none of the suggestions in this article succeed in clearing your phone line noise, you can always call your telephone company and ask to have the line tested for noise.
 Many will do it free of charge, and they may be able to help you get to the bottom of your conversation killer.
 Be sure to tell the phone company if you use the phone line for just voice, or data and voice.
 As far as other annoying noises -- like those family members of yours -- you're on your own.

-For more information about phone line noise and how to clear it, try some of the links on the next page.
+For more information about phone line noise and how to clear it, try some of the links below.

 More Great Links